M'hammed Abdenabaoui: President of the Court of Cassation and Deputy President of the Supreme Council of the Judicial Power

-On 22 March 2021, during a personal audience, king Mohammed VI of Morocco appointed the former attorney general of the King before the kingdom's highest court, the Court of Cassation, as the first President of the Cour of Cassation and, in this capacity, as deputy President of the Supreme Council of the Judicial Power.
+On 22 March 2021, during a personal audience, king Mohammed VI of Morocco appointed the former attorney general of the King before the kingdom's highest court, the Court of Cassation, as the first President of the Court of Cassation and, in this capacity, as deputy President of the Supreme Council of the Judicial Power.

+President of the AHJUCAF

+On 3 July 2025, he is elected unanimously as the President of the Association of High Jurisdictions of Cassation of countries that share the use of French (AHJUCAF), where 49 national highest courts are represented.